-These Technical Regulations apply to the whole calendar year referred to in the title, and to the Championship taking place within that calendar year ("the Championship").
+These Technical Regulations apply to the Championship taking place in the calendar year referred to in the title ("the Championship").
 Any changes made by the FIA for safety reasons may come into effect without notice or delay.

 2.3 Dangerous construction